0x80/typed-firestore-server/README.md

 );
 ```

+Note that here we pass the typed collection reference only to facilitate the
+type inference, and to keep things consistent.
+The data is not actually being
+fetched from the ref.

 ## Keep Select Separate from Query

 The functions that work with collections should look very familiar, with the